 - Consensus in the Community:

 The standard of care is also bound by community norms.
 Consequently, different communities, which abide by different cultural customs and values, have different standards.
 Gifts, touch and attending ceremonies and rituals are normal and expected in Hispanic, Jewish or American Indian communities (Lazarus & Zur, 2002; Zur, 2001).
 Bartering and social dual relationships between therapists and clients are an unavoidable part of rural living (Zur, 2004).
-Complex dual relationships between therapists and clients are inherent, and, in fact, mandated by law, in the military (Zur & Gonzalez, 2002; Zur, 2007a).
+Complex dual relationships between therapists and clients are inherent, and, in fact, mandated by law, in the military (Zur & Gonzalez, 2002; Zur, 2007a) and prison settings and often in police and law enforcement settings.
+(See summaries and references regarding mandated, unavoidable and common dual relationships.)
 However, dual relationships are not as common in highly populated metropolitan areas and large cities as they are in rural areas.
 As will be discussed below, this important part of the standard of care, which is based on community standards, has often been erroneously ignored and dismissed by experts, boards and courts.

 What the Standard of Care is Not